Tax Guide for Alcoholic Beverage

 - Sales of alcoholic beverages to certain commercial carriers of persons when beverages will be used on their facilities outside California.

-- Sales of distilled spirits by brandy manufacturers, distilled spirits manufacturers, rectifiers, importers, and distilled spirits wholesalers to U.S. Army, Air Force, Navy, Marine Corps, or Coast Guard exchanges, officers' clubs, noncommissioned officers' and enlisted men's clubs, or messes located in California.
+- Sales of distilled spirits by brandy manufacturers, distilled spirits manufacturers, rectifiers, importers, and distilled spirits wholesalers to U.S. Army, Air Force, Navy, Marine Corps, or Coast Guard exchanges, officers' clubs, noncommissioned officers' and enlisted persons' clubs, or messes located in California.

-There is an alcoholic beverage tax exemption on the sale of alcohol, distilled spirits, or wine by distilled spirits manufacturers, brandy manufacturers, rectifiers, industrial alcohol dealers, or winegrowers for industrial uses, but only when sold in packages with a capacity larger than one gallon (Revenue and Taxation Code sections 32052 and 32053).
+There is an alcoholic beverage tax exemption on the sale of alcohol, distilled spirits, or wine by distilled spirits manufacturers, brandy manufacturers, rectifiers, industrial alcohol dealers, or winegrowers for industrial uses, but generally only when sold in packages with a capacity larger than one gallon (Revenue and Taxation Code sections 32052 and 32053).

 Alcohol, distilled spirits, or wine used in the manufacture of any of the following is considered an industrial use, if the products are unfit for consumption as a beverage (Business and Professions Code section 23112):